Biblical (All) Names

 Hebrew form of Mattaniah.

-Matthaios Ματθαῖος m Biblical Greek, Greek
+Matthaios Ματθαῖος, Μαθθαῖος m Biblical Greek, Greek

-Greek form of Mattityahu (see Matthew).
+Form of Matthew used in the Greek New Testament.
 It is more accurately transcribed Mattheos in modern Greek.

 Matthan Ματθάν m Biblical, Biblical Latin, Biblical Greek